whatshap/whatshap/doc/guide.rst

 ==========

 WhatsHap is a read-based phasing tool.
 In the typical case, it expects
-1) a VCF file with variants of an individual and 2) a BAM file with sequencing reads from that same individual.
+1) a VCF file with variants of an individual and 2) a BAM or CRAM file with sequencing reads from that same individual.
 WhatsHap uses the sequencing reads to reconstruct the haplotypes and then writes out the input VCF augmented with phasing information.

 The basic command-line for running WhatsHap is this::